Exciting Attractions & Experiences Crisscross Walt Disney World Resort

 - Na’vi River Journey (May 2017) – Is a family-friendly experience aboard woven rafts passing through a stunning bioluminescent rainforest culminating in an encounter with the Shaman of Songs.

 Tiffins (May 2016) — Hungry adventurers can have lunch or dinner at Tiffins, the newest signature restaurant at Walt Disney World Resort.
 Guests seated in the restaurant’s travel-themed dining rooms or on the waterfront patio can sip libations and savor dishes featuring African, Asian and South American flavors.

-New Nighttime Experiences (May 2016) — For the first time in its 18-year history, Disney’s Animal Kingdom will debut new day-into-nighttime experiences that celebrate the magic of nature.
+New Nighttime Experiences — For the first time, Disney’s Animal Kingdom features day-into-nighttime experiences that celebrate the magic of nature.
 They include:

 - The park’s iconic Tree of Life awakens each night amid a lively celebration of Discovery Island music and dance.
 Through stunning visuals, animal spirits appear and enchanted fireflies reveal stories of wonder as the tree morphs to showcase the magic of nature.

 - Kilimanjaro Safaris — The popular Kilimanjaro Safaris attraction at Disney’s Animal Kingdom theme park is extended for a new nighttime adventure.
 Guests travel through the African savanna amid the magically extended orange glow of the setting sun and discover two species new to the attraction: African wild dogs and hyenas.